 Integrating Art When You’re Not an Art Teacher

 The best part of art integration is that educators don’t need to be talented artists to offer their students the benefits of integrated lessons.
-As a primary role model, teachers can show students that the arts are for everyone, and that the diversity in method and mindset are what makes the arts an important addition to STEM subjects.
+As a primary role model, teachers can show students that the arts are for everyone, and that the diversity in method and mindset are what makes the arts an important addition to STEM subjects, turning STEM into STEAM!

-Specialized, comprehensive Pacon Art Integration Kits offered exclusively by School Specialty are being developed with ease of use in mind, and designed for busy teachers.
-The innovative lessons plan kits offer hands-on activities and all the necessary materials.
-Ready to use right out of the box, the K-2 art integration kits for math include additional research, informational resources, and more.
-Download sample activities and lesson plans online, and see how art integration could improve students’ educational experience.
+Specialized, comprehensive Learn It By Art® Art Integration Math Kits are developed with ease of use in mind, and designed for busy teachers.
+The innovative lesson plans offer hands-on activities and all the necessary materials.
+Ready to use right out of the box, the K-5 art integration math kits include additional research, informational resources, and more.
+Download sample activities and lesson plans online and see how art integration could improve your students’ educational experience.